jpt4/skio/README.md

 A naive, purely relational interpreter for the SKI Combinator Calculus, written in miniKanren.

 ### Compatibility
-This project was developed against Chez Scheme v9.4-1, and the copy of Will Byrd's miniKanren-with-symbolic-constraints included in this repository.
+This project is developed against Chez Scheme v9.4-1, and the copy of Will Byrd's miniKanren-with-symbolic-constraints included in this repository.
 It has not been tested under any other configuration.

 ### Setup
 git clone [this-repository]

 [launch Chez Scheme]

-> (load "skio.scm")
+/> (load "skio.scm")

-### Use
+### Contents
 ````skio```` interprets input expressions regardless of parenthesization, converting them to left-associative normal form if necessary, and is best used for forward evaluation.

 ````skio-syn```` elides the left-associativity preprocessor, thus requiring fully parenthesized input expressions, to allow for greater variety during reverse expression synthesis.